-(b) The waste facility panel shall have exclusive jurisdiction to review decisions and hear and determine appeals as provided in . this subchapter.

-(c) The waste facility panel shall operate under the rules of the environmental board to the extent the board's rules are consistent with this subchapter.
-The panel may adopt additional rules necessary to carry out this subchapter.

-(d) A request for review or an appeal shall be filed with the waste facility panel within 30 days of the secretary's determination or the district commission's decision.
+- (b) The waste facility panel shall have exclusive jurisdiction to review decisions and hear and determine appeals as provided in this subchapter. - (c) The waste facility panel shall operate under the rules of the environmental board to the extent the board's rules are consistent with this subchapter.
+The panel may adopt additional rules necessary to carry out this subchapter. - (d) A request for review or an appeal shall be filed with the waste facility panel within 30 days of the secretary's determination or the district commission's decision.
 The filing shall be accompanied by a fee.
-The amount, deposit and disbursement shall be as provided for fees assessed for appeals to the environmental board.--Added 1989, No. 218 (Adj.
+The amount, deposit and disbursement shall be as provided for fees assessed for appeals to the environmental board.-Added 1989, No. 218 (Adj.
 Sess.), § 3; No. 282 (Adj.
 Sess.), § 8, eff.
-June 22, 1990.
+June 22, 1990. - (e) In cases involving an appeal from a decision of a district commission or the agency of natural resources pursuant to this subchapter, the chair may assign current or alternate members of the environmental board to sit on cases when fewer than five panel members are available to serve.
+Added 1993, No. 82, § 5, eff.
+July 1, 1993.